TeamOfDaisyX/VirtualUserBot/README.md

 [![Run on Repl.it](https://repl.it/badge/github/STARKGANG/friday)](https://friday.midhunkm1294.repl.run)

 ## Please Note!..
 This bot is a Developed Version of Friday Userbot..
-All credits goes to StarkGang..
+All credits goes to StarkGang for the Friday Project..

 <details>
 <summary>-THE HARD WAY of deploying -</summary>